 Depending on where and when you buy, real estate can be a good way to make passive income.
-In popular cities like Toronto, housing prices are expected to rise by 10% from last year’s average price of $1,054,992.
+In popular cities like Dubai, housing prices have been projected to rise by an impressive 12% to 20% compared to the average prices from the previous year.

 By purchasing pre-constructed condos, you may land some lower-cost properties that’ll increase in value by the time it’s finally built, allowing you to sell the property for a profit once it’s complete.

 As with all investments, it can be risky, so it’s best to speak with a real estate agent if you’re new to the game to help you buy the right investment property.

 Shawn Breyer, owner of Breyer Home Buyers, shares: “My girlfriend, now wife, graduated law school with $173,000 of school debt, and we set the duration of the loan to be paid over 15 years, which made our monthly payments come out to be $1,459 per month.
 We wanted to use rental property cash flow to cover our monthly law school debt.
 Our first decision was to buy a duplex and live on one side while we rented out the other side.
 This alone saved us the $1,350 in housing expenses that we had prior to buying the duplex.

 “Instead of allocating that money towards extra principal payments on the school debt, we saved that money and bought another duplex two years later.
 This acquisition added $650 in monthly cash flow, which we snowballed into a third property.
 The three properties provided us with an extra $2,500 per month in savings and income that we were able to then put toward extra principal payments.
 The beauty of this approach is that our tenants are paying down our law school debt and if we were to lose our jobs or have a medical emergency, then we can rely solely on the rental income to pay for the school debt for us.”